DanTCIM/ValAct_RAG/data/md/Product/2022-SOA-NonguaranteedElements.md

 Revision of NGE values has, in some cases, attracted lawsuits by policy owners.
 While most often arising after changes that increase costs or lower benefits, some lawsuits have been brought for an insurer's inaction.
 Typical complaints are that the particular change is not allowed by the terms of the policy, is inappropriately calculated, or recoups past losses or underperformance.
 Class action status is often sought.
 Court rulings have been inconsistent as of the date of this study note.

 The adoption and early development of NGEs in individual annuity and life insurance policies helped shape their use and treatment in the current market.
-The remainder of this study note covers the types of NGEs in use today, professional guidance available to the practicing actuary responsible for NGEs, model regulations affecting NGEs, practical issues facing companies offering these products, considerations for products outside the United States market and an NGE
+The remainder of this study note covers the types of NGEs in use today, professional guidance available to the practicing actuary responsible for NGEs, model regulations affecting NGEs, practical issues facing companies offering these products, considerations for products outside the United States market and an NGE case study.

-## Trend versus variance
+### Trend versus variance

-A common, but flawed, expectation is that trends in experience elements should necessarily result in changes in policy charges and credits.
+- A common, but flawed, expectation is that trends in experience elements should necessarily result in changes in policy charges and credits.
 In fact, it is variance in experience elements from values used to set NGEs that leads to changes.
 For example, population and insured mortality rates have generally trended downward.
 If that trend was anticipated in setting NGEs, the lack of variance might lead to no pressure from that experience element to change NGE rates. case study.

 ## Section 2: Context